-Get ready for The Outlast Trials as the terrifying horror franchise is set to return with its third installment, and it seems like developers Red Barrels are preparing to shake up the formula.
+Get ready for The Outlast Trials as the terrifying horror franchise is set to return with its third installment, and developers Red Barrels are preparing to shake up the formula with new twists.

 If you’ve never played or heard of Outlast then it’s probably better for your stress levels.
 The survival-horror title uses the modern-day horror trope of giving you no weapons and the only way you can evade enemies is to run and hide.

 The first two Outlast titles were notorious for their litany of jumpscares and wince-inducing moments of violence.
 Now, Red Barrels are back with another sequel — The Outlast Trials.

 From what we’ve seen already, the game is going to be all about more scares and more psychological torment, with the added bonus of being able to endure it with more players.

 - Does The Outlast Trials have a release date yet?

 - Do we know which platforms The Outlast Trials will be on?

 Despite being announced in mid-2020, Red Barrels have given no indication as to when we can expect to see The Outlast Trials.

 The game keeps getting new trailers, which you can check out below, which is a sign that development is clearly moving along well, and, hopefully, it won’t be too long until the game is leaving us on the edge of our seats!